Buy or Sell ChemoCentryx Inc. (CCXI) Stock Now | Don't Try to Be a Top Gun

 CCXI’s Market Performance

-CCXI stocks went up by 6.94% for the week, with a monthly jump of 12.41% and a quarterly performance of 105.05%, while its annual performance rate touched -33.85%.
-The volatility ratio for the week stands at 4.70% while the volatility levels for the past 30 days are set at 5.83% for ChemoCentryx Inc..
-The simple moving average for the period of the last 20 days is 9.77% for CCXI stocks with a simple moving average of 47.51% for the last 200 days.
+CCXI stocks went up by 0.52% for the week, with a monthly drop of 0.00% and a quarterly performance of -4.71%, while its annual performance rate touched -38.49%.
+The volatility ratio for the week stands at 8.45% while the volatility levels for the past 30 days are set at 6.42% for ChemoCentryx Inc..
+The simple moving average for the period of the last 20 days is 2.05% for CCXI stocks with a simple moving average of 40.02% for the last 200 days.

 Analysts’ Opinion of CCXI